-Prospective applicants are encouraged to visit the School during our Open House on Thursday, November 7, 2013.
-The day's program offers opportunities to visit classes and design studios, meet informally with faculty and students, tour the School and the University, and attend the School's evening public lecture given by Bijoy Jain, Norman R. Foster Visiting Professor.
-Interested applicants planning to attend the Open House should register online at www.architecture.yale.edu by November 6, 2013.
+Prospective applicants are encouraged to visit the School during our Open House on Thursday, November 3, 2016.
+The day's program offers opportunities to visit classes and design studios, meet informally with faculty and students, tour the School and the University, and attend the School's evening public lecture given by Professor Keller Easterling.
+Interested applicants planning to attend the Open House should register online at http://architecture.yale.edu by November 2, 2016.